 Another built-in plus when it comes to housebreaking is our puppy’s digestive tract, which is extremely quick and efficient.
 Five to 30 minutes after the puppy eats, she’ll want to defecate.
 So with a consistent eating schedule, and your attention to the clock, your puppy can maintain regular trips outside.

 In the early days of housebreaking, you also want to make sure the puppy has a place to relieve herself where she feels safe; a place that seems and smells familiar.
 Have you noticed how dogs will often eliminate in the very same spot they’ve done so before?
-The scent acts like a trigger.
+The scent acts as a trigger.